 To start implementing, follow the below steps.
 We’re assuming that you’ve already created a Google Analytics account:

-1. First, you’ll need to confirm that you have a valid domain with an SSL certificate installed to ensure that the analytics can work.
+1. First, you must confirm that you have a valid domain with an SSL certificate installed to ensure the analytics can work.

-2. Second, you’ll need to set up a data stream on your Google Analytics account.
+2. Second, you must set up a data stream on your Google Analytics account.
 Link this data stream to your website.
 In doing so, you’ll need to verify your website domain to approve the submission of analytics data from your website to your account.

 4. After you’ve integrated the analytics, the final step you’ll need to do is confirm that it’s working!
 Fortunately, Google Analytics provides this through its real-time analytics.
-You can click across your pages and perform different actions to confirm functionality on the real-time report.
-Note, it can take 24+ hours for your Google Analytics data to show up on your account.
+You can click across your pages and perform different actions to verify functionality on the real-time report.
+Note that your Google Analytics data can take 24+ hours to show up on your account.
 So don’t stress if you don’t see anything because you likely did everything correctly.

 Installing Google Analytics and Google Tag Manager Together

 Google Analytics is a one-size-fits-all solution for all websites and provides high-level tracking and analysis of your website.
-GA doesn’t provide an easy way or make it possible to collect certain data, such as click location, different downloading events, and designating custom conversions.
+However, GA doesn’t make it easy to collect certain data, such as click location, different downloading events, and designating custom conversions.
 For instance, you may want to track a click or a form submission.

-In these situations, you’ll definitely need Google Tag Manager (GTM).
+You’ll need Google Tag Manager (GTM) in these situations.
 Google Tag Manager can be complex but is broken down into three parts:

 • Tag – think of where you’re data is being sent, such as Facebook